ianmacd/MagiskBuilds/notes.md

 - 0492e638: Added unified switches to install screen
 - 99523873: Updated layouts to fit new widget that should visually represent a switch
 - d7653e6e: Cleaned up unused resources
-- e9fc40d2: Removed grid scale gestures and reverted back to * simple list as a default
-- 740559e3: Fix int detection in scripts